thedouglenz/thou_hast_been/README.md

 db.users.find(); // List all entries in the users collection

-db.users.remove({key : value)); // Delete an entry from the users collection based on a condition (like a where clause)
+db.users.remove({key : value}); // Delete an entry from the users collection based on a condition (like a where clause)

 <strong>git Workflows</strong>